US sanctions Cuban firm to weaken Maduro’s hold in Venezuela

 “Maduro is clinging to Cuba to stay in power, buying military and intelligence operatives in exchange for oil,” U.S. Treasury Secretary Steven Mnuchin said in a statement.

-Treasury officials also lifted sanctions on PB Tankers fleet of ships, praising the Italian firm for halting deliveries of Venezuelan oil to the island nation.
+Treasury officials also lifted sanctions on PB Tankers’ fleet of ships, praising the Italian firm for halting deliveries of Venezuelan oil to the island nation.

 While the new sanctions will likely have little direct impact on the state-run Cuban company, they could stop firms from buying and selling oil from Cubametales out of fear of drawing Treasury’s ire, just as PB Tankers had.